 How to Set Up Django with PostgreSQL, Nginx, and Gunicorn on Ubuntu VPS Server

 Welcome!
-Today, we will discuss how you can host your website on any VPS server.
+Today, we will discuss how you can host/deploy your Django website on any VPS server.
 First of all, before thinking about hosting your website, it's important to know that the website we are hosting today is built using Django.
 We have already developed our Django website, and we are going to be hosting it on a VPS server.
-We will set it up to work with the PostgreSQL Database, Nginx server, and Gunicorn on Ubuntu 24.04 (LTS).
+We will set it up to work with a PostgreSQL Database, Nginx server, and Gunicorn on Ubuntu 24.04 (LTS).
+This will also work on Debian.

 What you need before hosting your website